ChavviCodes/se_project_coffeeshop/README.md

 ## Plan on improving the project

-- Add a slideshow in the menu section of some of the food and drink items.
+* Add a slideshow in the menu section of some of the food and drink items.
+* Experiment with different font colors for footer.